foosel/foosel.github.io/content/blog/2023-01-21-hugo-meet-android/index.md

 I started hunting for options, and I'm happy to report that for now I seem to have found a - quite geeky - solution that involves the use of [Termux](https://termux.dev/en) (Linux terminal environment for Android), [Markor](https://gsantner.net/project/markor.html) (Markdown editor) and [Tasker](https://tasker.joaoapps.com/) (Automation tool)[^1].

-I installed Termux, Termux:Tasker, Termux:Widget and Markor via [F-Droid](https://f-droid.org/) - the versions available on Google Play are outdated and no longer updated.
+I installed Termux, Termux:Tasker, Termux:Widget and Markor via [F-Droid](https://f-droid.org/) - the versions available on Google Play are outdated and no longer supported.
 I already had Tasker installed, but I made sure to give it the additional permission to send commands to Termux.
 For Termux, I also made sure to allow it to draw over other apps.

 I then fired up Termux and took care of storage access and some packages first: